mit-ll-responsible-ai/hydra-zen/docs/source/how_to/beartype.rst

 .. meta::
-   :description: hydra_zen provides a wrapped-instantiation mechanism that enables the use runtime type-checkers, like pydantic and beartype, with Hydra applications.
+   :description: hydra-zen provides a wrapped-instantiation mechanism that enables the use runtime type-checkers, like pydantic and beartype, with Hydra applications.

 .. admonition:: Prerequisites